Debt Collection Agency: An Overseas Creditor's Buying Guide

 Fee Models: A Worked Example

-Suppose the placement decision is for a single GBP 25,000 commercial invoice, 120 days overdue, from a UK limited company with no formal dispute raised.
+A single GBP 25,000 commercial invoice, 120 days overdue, UK limited company, no formal dispute.
 Three quotes from three different agency types:

 At this invoice size, the fixed-fee-plus-contingency model wins on full recovery.
-The solicitor firm wins only if the creditor has high confidence the debtor will pay on a formal letter of claim alone, because solicitor fees are incurred regardless of outcome.
+The solicitor firm wins only if the creditor has high confidence the debtor will pay on a formal letter of claim alone.
 Pure contingency wins when recovery is uncertain, because downside cost is zero.

 Prove-It: What UK Law Actually Allows

 Late Payment of Commercial Debts (Interest) Act 1998.
-Commercial creditors are entitled to statutory interest on late payments at the Bank of England base rate plus 8 percent, plus a fixed compensation of GBP 40 to GBP 100 depending on invoice value current compensation bands under LPCDA 1998.
+Commercial creditors are entitled to statutory interest at the Bank of England base rate plus 8 percent, plus a fixed compensation of GBP 40 to GBP 100 depending on invoice value.
 A good agency adds this to the demand automatically.
 An agency that does not is leaving money on the table for the creditor.

 Pre-Action Protocol for Debt Claims.
 Effective 1 October 2017, the Protocol applies where the debtor is an individual or sole trader.
 It requires a specific letter-of-claim form, a 30-day response window, and mandates disclosure of relevant documents.
-The Protocol does not apply to limited-company debtors, which operate under the general Practice Direction on pre-action conduct.
+The Protocol does not apply to limited-company debtors.

 Insolvency Act 1986, section 123.
-A debt is deemed unable to be paid if a statutory demand for GBP 750 or more goes unpaid for 21 days statutory demand threshold figure.
-This is the mechanism underlying "threaten winding-up to collect a debt."
-It is effective but misused often.
+A debt is deemed unable to be paid if a statutory demand for GBP 750 or more goes unpaid for 21 days.
+This is the mechanism underlying winding-up.
 A competent agency uses it only for genuinely undisputed debts, because a disputed statutory demand invites an injunction application that the creditor will lose on costs.

 Not For You: When Not to Place With a UK Agency